davidpots/playsongnotes/_songs/[Waylon Jennings] Honky Tonk Heroes.md

     1 + 2 + 3 + 4 + 1 + 2 + 3 + 4 +
     D   D U D   D U D   D U D   D U
     >       >       >       >

+For the second half of the song, Jennings picks up the tempo big time.
+At that point, you can adjust this if you want however you see fit.

 ## Lyrics w/ chords